lmigueldf/doc/native/native-remote-debug.md

 On the device side, the iOS codebase for Game Closure runs a custom debug server written from scratch.
 The core of the D8 protocol is implemented in Objective-C++ for this platform, making it mostly feature-complete.
-To avoid running the debug server for every game, the debug server will only run in Test App mode.

-When the Test App connects to the devkit simulation server, the devkit server will report the requesting IP address over UDP to the NativeInspector as indicated above.

 ## Troubleshooting